SoarGroup/SoarGroup.github.io/README.md

 generator that uses Markdown files to generate a website.
 The theme is [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

-Large files that are not displayed but rather downloaded not be stored here;
+Large files that are not displayed but rather downloaded should not be stored here;
-instead, put them in the [website downloads repository](https://github.com/SoarGroup/website-downloads).
+instead, put them in the [website downloads repository](https://github.com/SoarGroup/website-downloads) and link to them here.

 ## Setup/Running